CMSgov/cms-ars-3.1-moderate-aws-rds-oracle-mysql-ee-5.7-cis-overlay-/README.md

 ### MySQL client setup

-To run the MySQL profile against an AWS RDS Instance, InSpec (cinc-auditor) expects the mysql client to be readily available on the same runner system it is installed on.
+To run the MySQL profile against an AWS RDS Instance, CINC-auditor expects the mysql client to be readily available on the same runner system it is installed on.

 For example, to install the mysql client on a Linux runner host:
 ```